 Always pay off your credit card.
 Always.

-This article was produced and syndicated by Wealth of Geeks
+This post was syndicated by Wealth of Geeks.